honey-protocol/honey-sdk/README.md

 ```

 Et voila!
 You should be good to go.
-Any problems during the setup, don't hesitate to reach out
+Any problems during the setup, don't hesitate to reach out.

-- Twitter:
-- Discord: